-Figure 1 shows the spatial distribution of the annual and seasonal dust emission flux rate for the updated offline dust emissions.
-The annual dust emission flux rate is high over major deserts, such as the northwestern Sahara, the Bodélé Depression in northern Chad, eastern Arabian Peninsula and central Asian Taklimakan and Gobi deserts.
-There are also hotspots of dust emission flux rate over relatively smaller deserts, such as the Mojave Desert of the southwestern United States, the Atacama desert of southern South America, the Kalahari desert on the west coast of southern Africa and the deserts of in-central Australia.
+3.1 Spatial and seasonal variation of the offline dust emissions major deserts, such as the northwestern Sahara, the Bodélé Depression in northern Chad, the eastern Arabian Peninsula, and central Asian Taklimakan and Gobi deserts.
+There are also hotspots of dust emission flux rate over relatively smaller deserts, such as the Mojave Desert of the southwestern United States, the Atacama desert of southern South America, the Kalahari desert on the west coast of southern Africa and the deserts of central Australia.
 Those features reflect the fine resolution of the updated dust source function and of the offline dust emissions.
-Seasonally, the dust emission flux rate resembles the annual distribution, however, with a lower dust emission flux rate over the Bodélé Depression in northern Chad in summer and higher dust emission flux rate over the Middle East and central Asian deserts in spring and summer.
+Seasonally, the dust emission flux rate resembles the annual distribution, but with a lower dust emission flux rate over the Bodélé Depression in northern Chad in summer and higher dust emission flux rate over the Middle East and central Asian deserts in spring and summer.